SteadyCadence/api-docs/content/02-users.md

 ## Managing a User Account

+Every person who uses the Cadasta Platform is required to <a href="https://docs.cadasta.org/en/01-gettingstarted.html#createnewaccount" target="_blank">set up a user account</a>.

-You can use the Cadasta API to manage user accounts, provided that you have their username and password.
+You can use the Cadasta API to manage these accounts, provided that you have their username and password.
 This section outlines how to do that, focusing on endpoints that start with:

 ```
 api/v1/account